A simple and invigorating cinnamon tea that can be served cold over ice or in a hot mug as a soothing remedy for colds.

 - Splash of apple cider vinegar

-- Dropper of echinacea or other herbal remedy
+- A few drops of echinacea or other herbal remedy

 FAQ About Cinnamon Tea

-Cinnamon is tree bark from a variety of tropical evergreen tree.
-Here's an interesting video that shows how cinnamon is harvested.
+Cinnamon is tree bark from a tropical evergreen tree.
+Here's an interesting video that shows how cinnamon bark is harvested.

 According to The Spice House, there are over 250 plant species in the cinnamon genus.
 The main varieties of culinary cinnamon are Ceylon, Cassia and Saigon.